stolostron/rhacm-docs/governance/policy_overview.md

   - An `annotations` parameter is used to specify a set of security details that describes the set of standards the policy is trying to validate.
 View the following descriptions of the security policy annotations:
       * `policy.mcm.ibm.com/standards` - The name or names of security standards the policy is related to.
 For example, National Institute of Standards and Technology (NIST) and Payment Card Industry (PCI).
-      * `policy.mcm.ibm.com/categories` - The security control category the policy applies to.
-For example, Access Control, System and Information Integrity.
+      * `policy.mcm.ibm.com/categories` - A security control category represents the presence of specific requirements for one or more standards.
+For example, a System and Information Integrity category might indicate that your policy contains a data transfer protocol to protect personal information, as required by the HIPAA and PCI standards.
       * `policy.mcm.ibm.com/controls` -  The name of the security control that is being checked.
 For example, Center of Internet Security (CIS) and certificate policy controller.

         **Notes**:

         * Parameter values for `standard, categories, and controls` are not required.
 The parameter value is empty when the values are not defined.
         * Use your internal security standards or industry standards for the `annotations` field.
 You can view policy violations based on the standards and categories that you define for your policy on the _Policies_ page, from the console.
+        * You must add your `label` directly into the YAML file to create a label.

   - A `namespace` selector that specifies which namespaces within the hub cluster that the policy is applied to.